computergeek1507/GVSU-CIS641-Jolly-Snowman/docs/software_requirements_specification_final.md

 ### Test Videos

 Videos used for unit testing purposes reside within this folder.
 The keyword "Beginning" is reference to the flashing of all lights at the beginning of the video.
-This flashing was orginally going to be used to mark the beginning of the analysis, but that was not included in the final design.
+This flashing was originally going to be used to mark the beginning of the analysis, but that was not included in the final design.

 - [Test_BeginningAndNone](../artifacts/TestVideos/Test_BeginningAndNone.mp4)
 - [Test_BeginningAndOne](../artifacts/TestVideos/Test_BeginningAndOne.mp4)